BrockSkaggs/FuelPriceAnalytics/README.md

 ![Dashboard Screenshot](ProjectVisuals/DashboardScreenshot.PNG)

-A short video of the dashboard can be accessed [here](ProjectVisuals/DashboardDemo.mp4).
+A short video of the dashboard can be accessed [here](ProjectVisuals/DashboardDemo.mp4) and a containerized version of the dashboard can be found at [brockskaggs/fuel-price-analytics](https://hub.docker.com/repository/docker/brockskaggs/fuel-price-analytics/general) on dockerhub.

 **Data Observations**
 If we can assume the pricing information from the GasBuddy website is accurate, then the following observations can be drawn from the data.